 “If a university can’t do that, where will that work get done?” she asked.
 “Education is about asking those critical, complicated, messy questions.”

 George Mason University is one of many higher education institutions currently wrestling with the moral faults of its paragons and past.
-For example, after years of discussion and planning, the University of Virginia constructed a memorial to the enslaved laborers that build its Charlottesville campus last year.
+For example, last year, after years of discussion and planning, the University of Virginia constructed a memorial to the enslaved laborers that built its Charlottesville campus.
 Georgetown University announced it would fundraise to offer reparations to the descendants of slaves sold by the school’s founders.
 Virginia Theological Seminary and Princeton Theological Seminary also created reparations funds to make amends for their institutional ties to slavery.

 Williams emphasized that every university has its own history, so there’s no one-size-fits-all answer for how to contend with it.
 The self-reflection process for a school like George Mason University – founded in 1949 – won’t be the same as that of a university that profited from slavery or used slave labor on campus.